sumoncse19/redux_philosophy/README.md

-## 🚀 Welcome to the Redux Learning Series - Module 1!
+## 🚀 Be A Redux Reaper - Module 1!

 Explore the core concepts of Redux and master state management in React applications.
 This repo includes code and resources for the following topics: